jove-decompiler/jove/README.md

 ## Preparation
-One can use the above binaries without anything else installed, assuming you don't plan on recompiling the code (i.e. only use jove-init, jove-add, jove-bootstrap)
+One can use the above binaries without anything else installed, assuming you don't plan on recompiling the code (i.e. only use `jove-init`, `jove-add`, `jove-bootstrap`)

 It is possible to use the whole system end-to-end without building it yourself.
-It's just a matter of setting up some symlinks, assuming your distro has LLVM packages >= 10 (i.e. llc-10).
-Lastly, lld-9 is preferred, because it is known to successfully recompile non-PIC executables.
-If your distro has a package for it, use that, otherwise you can build it yourself and install somewhere (e.g. /usr/local)
+It's just a matter of setting up some symlinks, assuming your distro has LLVM packages >= 10 (i.e. `llc-10`). `lld-9` is preferred as the (static) linker to use, it is known to successfully recompile non-PIC executables.
+If your distro has a package for it, use that, otherwise you can build it yourself and install somewhere (e.g. `/usr/local`)

-TLDR; On debian, one can do
+on debian or ubuntu:
 ```bash
 apt-get install llvm-10 lld-9
 ```